itu-tid/lecture-notes/Lectures/9-Effects-Hooks-and-3rd-Party-Libraries.md

 1. **Rendering code** => a transformation from props & state into JSX
 2. **Event handlers** => functions that do things -- change state, submit HTTP POST request, navigate to another screen, interact directly with the DOM (e.g. change page title)

-When is this not sufficient?
+There is a third type of logic:

-Every time when, as a side effect of changing state... you want to do something else than re-render.
-Rendering is taken care by React.
-The side effects, you take care of.
+3. When, as a side effect of changing state... you want to do something else than re-render

 *Example*:
 - When a ChatRoom component must connect to the server to download the corresponding info